brettch/bedrock-server/README.md

     - /path/to/my/config:/data/config
     - /path/to/my/worlds:/data/worlds
 ```

+To build the image from source, replace `image: ...` with `build: .`.

 Place your configuration files in the `/path/to/my/config` folder.
 The files and directories must be owned by a user:group of 1000:1000.
 This is a limitation of the base image that this image builds on.
 The configuration files include: